Skip to main content

 • Use your VA benefits to pay your tuition.
 Veterans receiving Montgomery GI Bill benefits will get a paper check.
 For veterans receiving Post-9/11 GI Bill benefits, the VA will make a direct deposit to your college.

-Scholarships for Veterans and Active Military
+Scholarships for veterans and active military

 In addition to VA benefits, there are a number of other scholarship options for veterans and servicemembers.
 These financial aid options are intended to close any gaps between their benefits under the Post-9/11 GI Bill and Yellow Ribbon Program and the cost of attending college.